univention/univention-corporate-server/doc/ext-installation/appliance.rst

    $ univention-install cloud-init

-The local :program:`Firefox` session should not be started when running as an OpenStack instance.
+*Univention System Setup* should be disabled if interactive provisioning using a browser running inside the OpenStack instance is not required:

 .. code-block:: console

    $ ucr set system/setup/boot/start=false

-The initial login to the OpenStack instance is performed via a SSH host key.
-To prevent SSH logins from occurring with the default root password of the standard image during commissioning of the instance, the initial root password is removed.
+The initial login to the OpenStack instance is performed via SSH keys.
+The temporary password for the user root should be removed to prevent logins.

 .. code-block:: console